LiMinggang/madedit-mod/README.txt

 14.New: Hope typewrite mode could work when use "Backspace" or "Delete" #203 15.New: Double click to highlight word
 16.New: Enlarge input area of single mode
+17.New: Enhancement for Post-It mode #182
-17.Fix: 0.4.2.1 can not remember the word wrap setting #201 18.Fix: The fix width in the Option menu can't Open #199 19.Fix: Improve windows list code, fix a bug of inner-tab drag/reposition(wxAuiNoteBook) 20.Fix: Assertion failure of FindInFilesDialog
+18.Fix: 0.4.2.1 can not remember the word wrap setting #201 19.Fix: The fix width in the Option menu can't Open #199 20.Fix: Improve windows list code, fix a bug of inner-tab drag/reposition(wxAuiNoteBook) 21.Fix: Assertion failure of FindInFilesDialog
-21.Fix: Assertion failure of MadMacroDlg
+22.Fix: Assertion failure of MadMacroDlg
-22.Fix: Improve 80 column indicator
+23.Fix: Improve 80 column indicator
-23.Other code improvement
+24.Other code improvement
-24.Upgrade boost to 1.61
+25.Upgrade boost to 1.61
-25.Update hunspell to 1.41
+26.Update hunspell to 1.41
-26.Update Chinese translation
+27.Update Chinese translation

 Mod v0.4.2.1
 1.New: Ctrl-A to select all items in the Window List dialog